companieshouse/restricted-word-web/README.md

 Restricted word matching can be filtered on the categories, which are `Restricted` (existing words that were added before this functionality was introduced will be classed as this), `International organisations and foreign government departments`,  `Names for criminal / fraudulent purposes` and `Names previously subjected to a direction to change them`.
 For more information regarding the architecture design and justifications of the enhancements, click [here](https://companieshouse.atlassian.net/wiki/spaces/PS/pages/4260626528/Enhancing+restricted+word+service)

+## Description (for branch)

+This is an internal system that a small (four or five) business users will use to maintain a list of restricted words.

+This application is part of the CHS Beta admin pages so the user needs to be given the CHS role that has permissions to access the page "/admin/restricted-word" (the role itself is names "restricted-word")

 ## Environment Variables